commanded/eventstore/guides/Usage.md

 ### Hard delete

-Will permanently delete the stream and its events.
-This is irreversible and will remove data.
+Will permanently delete the stream and its events. **This is irreversible and will remove data**.
 Events will be removed from the globally ordered all events ($all) stream and any linked streams.

 After being hard deleted, a stream can later be appended to and read as if had never existed.